Italian Sausage and Pepper Ring Mini Meatloaves have all the taste of slow cooked sausage and peppers, in a fun and quick-cooking mini meatloaf.

 Start by slicing the tops and bottoms off 2 medium-sized bell peppers then run a knife along the insides to remove the seeds.
 You can use whatever color of peppers you like – I usually use 1 red and 1 green.

-Next, slice the hollowed out bell peppers into 1″ thick rings then place them in the bottom of a 9×13″ baking dish with 1 cup marinara sauce spread in the bottom.
+Slice the hollowed out bell peppers into 1″ thick rings then place them in the bottom of a 9×13″ baking dish with 1 cup marinara sauce spread in the bottom.
 You should be able to get 3-4 rings per pepper, though you’ll only need 6 rings total.

-Next, make the meatloaf filling.
-To a large bowl add lean ground beef, ground sweet Italian sausage, gluten free bread with the crusts removed then minced, egg, minced shallot, minced garlic, Italian seasoning, salt, pepper, and a pinch red pepper flakes if you want a little zip.
-Use your hands to mix until just combined then score the mixture into thirds, and each third in half to create 6 portions.
+To a large mixing bowl add lean ground beef, ground sweet Italian sausage, minced gluten free bread, egg, minced shallot, minced garlic, Italian seasoning, salt, pepper, and a pinch red pepper flakes if you want a little zip.

-NOTE:Â be sure to use lean ground beef (I wouldn’t go any fattier than 90/10) as the meat mixture will shrink during baking.
+Be sure to use lean ground beef so the meat mixture doesn’t shrink too much during baking.

-Roll each portion into a ball then press into a pepper ring and top with 1 heaping Tablespoon marinara sauce.
+Roll each meatloaf portion into a ball then press it into a pepper ring and top with 1 heaping Tablespoon marinara sauce.
 Cover the dish with foil then bake for 30 minutes at 425 degrees.
-Finally, top each mini meatloaf with a heap of shredded Italian cheese blend then bake uncovered for 5-7 more minutes, or until the cheese is golden brown and bubbly.

 That’s all she wrote!
 Scoop the mini meatloaves onto plates then drizzle with the delectable sauce from the bottom of the pan – it ridiculously delicious.
 I hope you love this fun and yummy dish – enjoy!

-More Mini Meatloaves You’ll Love:
+More Mini Meatloaves You’ll Love

 - Mini Taco Meatloaf